microsoft/mlops-llm-application-service/docs/federated_identity_openid_connect.md

         ![Pull Request](../docs/images/add_credential_GitHub_actions.png)

-* ### Step 3: Create GitHub Secrets/Variables
+* ### Step 3: Set GitHub Permissions and Secrets/Variables
+    1. Set GitHub workflows permissions so that the token can work with Azure subscription.
+The workflow requires `id-token: write` and `contents: read` permissions.
+The `id-token: write` permission allows the workflow to request an OIDC token from GitHub's OIDC provider.
-    Create GitHub secrets/variables to store sensitive information.
-Copy these values from your Microsoft Entra application or user-assigned managed identity for your GitHub secrets:
+    2. Create GitHub secrets/variables to store Microsoft Entra application details or user-assigned managed identity for your GitHub secrets:
       * AZURE_CLIENT_ID
       * AZURE_TENANT_ID
       * AZURE_SUBSCRIPTION_ID
+    3. Configure `azure/login@`action within GitHub workflows to exchange GitHub tokens issued to the workflow for an access token from Microsoft identity platform.
+The `azure/login@`action picks up the OIDC token and exchanges it with Azure Active Directory (Azure AD) to obtain an access token.
+Azure AD verifies the OIDC token and issues an access token if the token is valid and the federated identity credential configuration matches.

-* ### Step 4: Use OpenID Connect Azure CLI to authenticate with the Azure login action.
+* ### Step 4: CI Workflow example with OpenID Connect and the Azure login action.
-    Service principe federated identity is ready.
-Here, we are going to add setup for the `platform_ci_python.yaml` pipeline workflow job build-and-deploy-python with Github Action to generate OIDC token, which azure/loging@v2 will pick up and exchange against AAD.
+     The `platform_ci_python.yaml` pipeline workflow contains a single job, `build-and-deploy-python`, which Github Actions to generate OIDC token.
+The `azure/loging@v2` will pick up and exchange against AAD.
 Start by adding permissions and `azure/login@v2` action:

   * ``platform_ci_python.yaml``
       ```